 WordPress is Used with 30% of the Top 1000 Sites

-This WordPress statistic might not impress you initially, but it will when you realise that most big websites can just use their own software.
+This WordPress statistic might not impress you initially, but it will when you realize that most big websites can just use their own software.

 WordPress Covers 90% of Google Crawling Issues